 ***An early bird rate of £1000 + vat is available to confirmed registrations received by 28 February 2018***

 Interested in Applying?

-Single monthly tutorial days will be held within the University of Stirling campus and will commence at 9.30am and finish at 4.30pm for Outcomes 1-5.
+Single monthly tutorial days will be held at Stirling University Innovation Park within the University of Stirling campus and will commence at 9.30am and finish at 4.30pm for Outcomes 1-5.
 The final Exercise event will also be located within the University and will be held over 3 days with working hours between 9am and 5pm with the possibility of evening focus sessions if required.

 The Diploma can also be customised and delivered in house to organisations with a minimum of six students.
 This can result in significant cost savings particularly if in house training facilities can be provided.
 If you are interested in this option please contact us for further details.